sketchbuch/wir-bitten-um-entschuldigung/README.md

 Off to München for a Team Event with whole Lower Funnel from MediaMarktSaturn.

-First the rain was late, then it was cancelled due to technical issues.
+First the train was late, then it was cancelled due to technical issues.
 A new train came to replace the broken one.

 Of course, as always, the replacement train had different carriage numbers and less seats, so no one had any reserved seats anymore.